Generic selectors

 Join the informative Pre-Concert Talks at the Winter Symphony Season

 Plan your evening carefully and be sure to join the Pre-Concert Talks that run before each concert at 6:30pm.
-Deano Maduramuthu, previously from the Morning Drive on Classic 1027 hosts an informative and engaging way to learn about the music before your concert.
+Deano Maduramuthu, previously from the Morning Drive on Classic 1027, hosts an informative and engaging way to learn about music featured throughout the Winter Symphony Season before your concert.

 The talks touch on music theory, guided listening and the historical and cultural context of the Winter Symphony Season programming.
 Entrance to the talks is free.